 This was the inspiration for this blog.
 The business model even changed toilet hygiene standards in many continents.
 Seriously, I grew up in Indonesia for 10 years.

-As in the movie, Kroc travelled across hitting up stores but didn’t get interest.
+As in the movie, Kroc traveled across hitting up stores but didn’t get interested.
 He heard about two brothers in California called Dick and Mac McDonald. who were using eight of the machines concurrently!
 Huh?

 He drove to Cali to check them out.
 The brothers made an assembly line-like system and had the procedure down to a science.
 The idea was to incorporate the assembly line like Ford did into the restaurant business and creating a new vertical called fast food.

 The brothers weren’t that ambitious, Kroc was.
 Kroc made the McDonald’s Corporation, a company dedicated to franchising the restaurant.
 Franchising wasn’t new (see later), but Kroc did it differently.